 Does anyone want an upgrade?

 An upgrade is like winning the lottery in the air travel world.
-No one can tell for sure the proven way to get an upgrade every time.
-However, it certainly helps your case if you are not a rude person.
+No one can tell the proven way to get an upgrade every time.
+However, it certainly helps your case if you are not rude.
 Things that can strengthen your chances of getting an upgrade are if you are incredibly tall, attractive, well-dressed, pregnant, or a friend of the flight crew.
 And hey, always try to be nice to the flight crew since now you know one of the best-kept flight secrets.

-According to one anonymous flight attendant, getting an upgrade to first or business class is still possible even after the cabin doors close.
-Unfortunately, however, it doesn’t often happen a lot.
+According to one anonymous flight attendant, upgrading to first or business class is still possible even after the cabin doors close.
+Unfortunately, however, it doesn’t happen a lot.
 Still, who knows, you might hit the jackpot someday.

 Have you ever wondered what happens if there’s a medical emergency on a plane?
-The flight attendants are given enough training to act as first responders if there’s a medical emergency, and they can perform the Heimlich maneuver or administer CPR.
-There are also first aid kits and planes that carry over 30 passengers and have defibrillators.
+The flight attendants are trained enough to act as first responders in a medical emergency.
+They can perform the Heimlich maneuver or administer CPR.
+First aid kits and planes also carry over 30 passengers and have defibrillators.

 Using secret communication code

-The flight crew does use a secret communication code because there are certain things that they don’t want the passengers to know.
-It is entirely understandable because they don’t want to cause any panic among the passengers.
+The flight crew uses a secret communication code because there are certain things that they don’t want the passengers to know.
+This is entirely understandable because they don’t want to cause any panic among the passengers.
 So, they use specific codes to indicate what’s going on.

 Flight crew need to sleep as well